ssfsx17/ffpnp/readable.md

 | Limit Break |

 You summon a fat chocobo to sit on all enemies on the battlefield, dealing Level
-\* Strength \* 0.6 damage.
+\* Stamina \* 0.6 damage.
 In addition, all of your item uses are restored.

 ## Conjurer